Tax Planning for US Digital Nomad

 Country Visa Name Duration Nomad Tax Implications Highest Rate

-Portugal Temporary-Stay Visa (D8) 4 months visa, 2 years residence, renewable up to 5 years Tax residency if >183 days; potential NHR regime for 10 years favorable treatment 48%
+Portugal Temporary-Stay Visa (D8) 4 months visa, 2 years residence, renewable up to 5 years Tax residency if >183 days; NHR regime ended for new applicants in 2024, so no 10-year favorable treatment for 2025 applicants 48%

 Portugal D7 Passive Income Visa 4 months visa, 2 years residence, renewable 3 years Tax residency if >183 days 48%

-Italy US Digital Nomad Visa 1 year, extendable Tax residency if >183 days 43%
+Italy Digital Nomad Visa 1 year, renewable Tax residency if >183 days 43%

-Croatia US Digital Nomad Residence Permit 6-12 months No local income tax 36%
+Croatia Digital Nomad Residence Permit Up to 12 months (non-renewable) No local income tax on foreign income 36%

 Germany Freelancer Visa (Freiberufler) Up to 3 years, renewable Tax residency applies 45%

-Greece US Digital Nomad Visa 1 year, renewable to 2 years 50% tax break for up to 7 years 44%
+Greece Digital Nomad Visa 1 year, renewable up to 3 years 50% tax break for up to 7 years if tax resident 44%

-Estonia US Digital Nomad Visa (Type D) 1 year Tax residency if >183 days 22%
+Estonia Digital Nomad Visa (Type D) 1 year Tax residency if >183 days 22%

-Malta Nomad Residence Permit 1 year, renewable No local tax if taxed elsewhere; may be double taxed 35%
+Malta Nomad Residence Permit 1 year, renewable up to 4 years No local tax if taxed elsewhere; potential double taxation 35%

-Dubai (UAE) Virtual Working Program 12 months No income tax 0%
+Dubai (UAE) Virtual Working Program 1 year, renewable No income tax 0%

 Thailand Long-Term Resident Visa Up to 10 years Tax incentives for foreign income; 17% on Thai-sourced 35%

-Malaysia DE Rantau Nomad Pass 12 months Tax residency if >183 days 30%
+Malaysia DE Rantau Nomad Pass 3-12 months, renewable up to 2 years Tax residency if >183 days; tax-free for non-residents 30%

-Mexico Temporary Resident Visa for US Digital Nomad 1 year, renewable up to 4 years Tax residency if >183 days; territorial for some 35%
+Mexico Temporary Resident Visa 1 year, renewable up to 4 years Tax residency if >183 days; no tax on foreign income if not resident 35%

-Costa Rica US Digital Nomad Visa (Rentista) 2 years, renewable No tax on foreign income (territorial) 25%
+Costa Rica Digital Nomad Visa (Rentista) 1-2 years, renewable No tax on foreign income (territorial taxation) 25%

-Barbados Barbados Welcome Stamp 1 year, renewable Tax on worldwide income if resident 28.5%
+Barbados Barbados Welcome Stamp 1 year, renewable No tax on foreign income 28.5%

-Bermuda Work from Bermuda Certificate 1 year No personal income tax 0%
+Bermuda Work from Bermuda Certificate 1 year, renewable No personal income tax 0%

 Cayman Islands Global Citizen Concierge Program Up to 2 years No personal income tax 0%

-Georgia Remotely from Georgia 1 year 1% for small businesses; no foreign income tax often 20%
+Georgia Remotely from Georgia 1 year No tax on foreign income if not resident; 1% for small businesses 20%

-Czech Republic Freelance Visa 1 year, renewable Tax residency applies 23%
+Czech Republic Freelance Visa (Zivno) 1 year, renewable Tax residency applies 23%

-Latvia US Digital Nomad Visa 1 year Tax residency if >183 days 36%
+Latvia Digital Nomad Visa 1 year, renewable Tax residency if >183 days 36%

-Cyprus US Digital Nomad Visa 1 year, renewable Tax residency; special expat regimes 35%
+Cyprus Digital Nomad Visa 1 year, renewable up to 3 years No income tax if taxed elsewhere 35%

-Japan US Digital Nomad Visa 6 months No tax if <183 days 45%
+Japan Digital Nomad Visa 6 months No tax if <183 days 45%

-South Korea US Digital Nomad Visa Up to 2 years Tax residency applies 45%
+South Korea Digital Nomad Visa Up to 2 years Tax residency applies; tax after 183 days 45%

-Taiwan Gold Card Visa 3 years Tax residency 40%
+Taiwan Gold Card Visa 3 years Tax residency applies 40%

 Australia Working Holiday Visa (for under 35) 1 year, extendable Tax on Australian-sourced income 45%